Planning a sunken garden

 Words by James Alexander-Sinclair

-This article was taken from a longer feature in the February issue of Gardens Illustrated (244).
+This article was taken from the February issue of Gardens Illustrated (244).